phetsims/geometric-optics/doc/implementation-notes.md

 This simulation makes use of 2 model-view transforms to map model coordinates (in cm) to view coordinates.

-The first transform handles the static mapping, see `const modelViewTransform` is GOScreenView.ts.
+The first transform is a static mapping, see `const modelViewTransform` is GOScreenView.ts.
 The model has +x to the left, and +y up, and scaling is isometric in both directions.
 In the _Lens_ screen, the origin (0,0) in the model coordinate frame is near the center of the ScreenView.
 In the _Mirror_ screen, the origin is shift to the right, to accommodate the behavior of mirrors.

-The second transform handles zooming, see `const zoomTransformProperty` in GOScreenView.ts.
+The second transform is a dynamic mapping, based on zoom level, see `const zoomTransformProperty` in GOScreenView.ts.
 This transform is applied to all all elements within a "scene" (optic, objects, images, rays, projection screen).

 ### Memory management